 Let’s imagine a scenario: There is an underwater fitting on your boat that has a casting flaw.
 It is not visible to the naked eye, or to any simple test method that might normally be employed.
 On a dark night, while tied to the dock, the fitting cracks, and the boat floods and sinks.
 When the boat is salvaged, and inspected the cause of the sinking is now easy to see.
 The fitting had an “inherent vice” or a “latent defect.”

 The company that wrote Policy Number One says: “So Sorry.
 Not Covered.”
 Your boat just sank–though no fault of yours–and you get nothing, zip, zero, bupkis.
 The entire loss due to an “inherent vice” is not covered, period, full stop.

-Both policies are honest and straightforward about what they cover, but only a VERY educated consumer or lawyer might understand the difference.
+Both policies are honest about what they cover, but only a VERY educated consumer or lawyer might understand the difference.
 Which one would you rather have?

 Oh, and Policy Number One is MORE expensive than Number Two.
 Go figure.

 Here is another tricky one to watch for.
 Almost all marinas and boatyards require you to sign a contract that waives their responsibility for your boat.
 If you want to have your boat hauled you typically have little choice but to sign or walk.